Maid Insurance Policies in Singapore 2019 – What Is It & How Much It Costs

 If you are hiring a domestic helper from anywhere but Malaysia, you will be required by MOM to buy a $5,000 bond from a bank or insurance company.

 In addition, if you’re hiring a Filipino domestic helper, you’ll also have to issue the Philippine Embassy with a Letter of Guarantee for a security bond of up to $7,000.
 This letter should come from a reputable insurance company and be valid for at least two years.

 So make sure your insurer will cover you for the bond(s).
 This means they will undertake to pay the government/Embassy if you have the bond forfeited, and then recover the costs from you.

 Some maid insurance policies will pay you a small daily allowance per day if your domestic helper is hospitalised or unable to work.
 This is meant to compensate you for your domestic helper’s wages, so that she is still able to earn her wage whilst recovering from whatever happened to her.
 NTUC Maid Insurance, for example, provides up to $30 a day in wage compensation for the duration of the maid’s inability to return to work.

 Third party liability

 While your domestic helper is hopefully not going to go out and destroy someone’s property, in the event that she or you as her employer ends up on the receiving end of a lawsuit, you’ll be glad if your maid insurance offers third party liability coverage.
-This can go up to $5,000, as in the case of FWD Maid Insurance.
+This can go up to $5,000, even for basic plans (Etiqa eProtect Maid and MSIG Maid Insurance).